-The 5-mile ride for time is oxygen depleting, soul-crushing middle distance cardio masterpiece.
+The 5-mile ride for time is an oxygen depleting, soul-crushing aerobic threshold workout.

-Airbike training is a bland topic to write about because biking is uneventful.
-There’s virtually no skill required to peddle a stationary bike.
+Air bike training is a bland topic to write about because there isn’t much technique to riding a bike.

 5-Mile Ride Instructions…